src-d/charts/bblfsh-web/README.md

 <img src="images/logo.png" width="100" align="right" vspace="20" />

-# Babelfish Dashboard
+# Babelfish Web

-This chart deploys a [dashboard](https://github.com/bblfsh/dashboard) for [Babelfish](https://doc.bblf.sh/), and optionally a Babelfish server, if you don't have one running in your environment.
+This chart deploys a [web client](https://github.com/bblfsh/web) for [Babelfish](https://doc.bblf.sh/), and optionally a Babelfish server, if you don't have one running in your environment.

 ## Official Documentation